zacbraddy/Vimspirational/README.md

 This problem is solved now.
 I am not certain why this fixes it, because it seems like a race condition where the tmp file is created and closed before the process is done using it.
 The tmp file is in fact created successfully (I saw this with procmon), but it is closed/deleted before it's truely done with it.
 ```

+#### Paths with regards to import statements in javascript

+I have included in my vimrc a motion to set the pwd to the directory of the file in the currently selected buffer, to do this you can use `,cd` this helps when you are wanting to do autocompletion with ^X^F and it also helps when you are wanting to use import-js with <Leader>j to find local modules to import.
+I've found it exceedingly difficult to do either of these with modules brought in with npm as the project I work on can have very deeply nested folder structures and it's not always convenient to work on the root level of the project.